 Over the past six months, most institutions have managed to pivot their operations to deal with the pandemic.
 However, there probably will be more mergers in the future due to enrollment declines this year along with the upcoming enrollment cliff.
 Additionally, the speed of change that has been accelerated by the pandemic and social unrest also means that universities and colleges have to remain aware of their image to survive.

 This podcast features Bill Coletti, the CEO of Kith.
-His company has worked with a number of institutions, including large universities who faced outcries due to sexual harassment challenges as well as institutions that are undertaking mergers.
+His company has worked with a number of institutions, including large universities that faced outcries due to sexual harassment challenges as well as institutions that are undertaking mergers.

 Four A’s of Reputation Management